Climate-resilient Coastal Communities and Marine Biodiversity in Northern Mozambique

 Building climate-resilient coral reefs and sustainable livelihoods

-The project will establish a socio-ecological corridor of locally-managed marine areas (LMMAs), providing ecosystem services and sustaining biodiversity along Nampula province’s 450km coastline – a priority marine conservation site, supporting recovery of sites more vulnerable to coral bleaching.
+The project is working alongside local partners to establish a socio-ecological corridor of 20 Locally-Managed Marine Areas (LMMAs) along Nampula province’s 450km coastline – a priority marine conservation site – providing ecosystem services, sustaining biodiversity and supporting recovery of sites more vulnerable to coral bleaching.

 documents